tdiprima/raj-pathology-classifier/README.md

 ### 📌 Notes

-* Dataset is too large for GitHub → keep it local or use DVC / symlinks if needed.
+* Dataset is too large for GitHub → keep it local or use DVC (Data Version Control) / symlinks if needed.
 * All configs (paths, batch size, image size, epochs, LR) live in `config.json`.
 * Outputs (weights, plots) are gitignored.